Anastasia Bitsenko: Soviet Russia

 Signing of the armistice between Russia and Germany.
 Bitsenko is on the right.

 Soviet delegation at Brest-Litovsk.
 Sitting, from the left: Lev Kamenev, Adolph Joffe, Anastasia Bitsenko.
 Standing: Vladimir Lipskiy, Pēteris Stučka, Leon Trotsky, Lev Karakhan.

 As a result of the February Revolution in 1917 she was freed and returned to political action within the Socialist Revolutionary Party firstly in Chita, and then Moscow, where she was elected again to the regional party committee.
 She participated during the October political uprising as a member of the Petrograd Military Revolutionary Committee and then joined the Left Socialist-Revolutionaries, rising through the ranks of the new party.
 She was a member of the Central Committee of the Left SRs, of the praesidium of the Moscow Soviet, and the Central Executive Committee of the Soviets.

 As reward for her efforts in the party, she was designated to be one of the seven members of the Soviet Delegation for the German-Soviet peace talks for World War I in Brest-Litovsk.
 Bitsenko was the only woman present during the negotiations; her appointment was a political manoeuvre by the Bolsheviks to give representation to the rival Left Socialist-Revolutionaries.
-The talks concluded with the signing of the Treaty of Brest-Litovsk, a hugely popular peace treaty which ended the fighting on the Eastern Front.
+The talks concluded with the signing of the Treaty of Brest-Litovsk, a hugely unpopular peace treaty which ended the fighting on the Eastern Front, but was rejected by the Left SRs.

+Anastasia Bitsenko in a Stalinist prison, photo from the investigation file.

 Bitsenko returned to Russia and continued her party activities.
 Being strongly opposed to the rupture with the Bolsheviks, she co-founded the splinter Party of Revolutionary Communism in September 1918.
 In November she joined the newly renamed Russian Communist Party (Bolsheviks), later holding various political and committee positions in the Soviet Union.
 After the death of Lenin, widespread purges were carried out within the ranks of the Communist Party by the new Soviet supreme leader Joseph Stalin, and she became one of the many targets.
 Accused of being a member of a terrorist organization, she was put on trial and sentenced to death.
 On 16 June 1938 she was shot and buried at the Kommunarka shooting ground.
 The Soviet authorities acquitted her posthumously in 1961.